rachelelle/rachelelle.github.io/_posts/2016-05-06-smartbrush.markdown

   Overall, I had a wonderful experience of learning how to develop an app in Android with a team and learning about the UI guidelines for Android and Android Wear.
 This is also the first project where I designed an experience and programmed for wearables.
   <p>
   <ul>Here are the valuable lessons I learned along the way:
-  <li>Know the <a href="http://developer.android.com/design/wear/patterns.html">Android Wear UI Patterns</a> front and back before diving into sketching, wireframing, and creating visual design elements.</li>
+  <li>Know the <a href="http://developer.android.com/design/wear/patterns.html" target="_blank">Android Wear UI Patterns</a> front and back before diving into sketching, wireframing, and creating visual design elements.</li>
   <li>Technical constraints, such as the physical handware running out of memory for playing animations, can influence the final design implementation and may require an alternative solution.</li>
   </ul>
 </section>